Proven-Paradox/shaper-system/Handbook.md

 > When it’s not your Turn, you should be considering what your next action is going to be.
 Just because someone else is doing the talking doesn’t mean you should stop thinking.
 Actively planning your Turn during your friends’ actions means the game will be faster and more fun for everyone.

-## Positioning
-Knowing who you can reach and who can reach you is critical in combat, so these rules are here to help you keep up with the flow of a fight.
-Combat is broken up into Squares.
-A combat Square should generally be somewhere between 20-30 feet in length on each side, square-ish in shape, and easy to understand on a quick drawing.
-It may represent a room or a hallway.
-A great hall in a large building may have several Squares.
-An open field would just be an effectively infinite number of Squares that characters can move through freely.
-Multiple creatures can occupy a single Square, and everyone in a Square can reach each other.
-Moving between Squares is done with Abilities.
-Everyone has access to the the most basic [Move](#move) Ability, and others such as [Run](#run) or [Mobile Strike](#mobile-strike) provide more advanced ways to position.

 ## Impact
 To make an Offense roll, first you roll your 2 dice as normal and add your modifier.
 If the Ability you are using to strike is labeled as an Attack, you use Physical Offense.
 Abilities labeled as Spells instead add your Mental Offense.
 Once you have this result, subtract your target’s Defense: Physical Defense for Attacks and Mental Defense for Spells.
 (There are exceptions for some Abilities, such as [Elemental Strike](#elemental-strike)).
 The result is called the Impact.
 If the Impact is above zero, your Ability has landed and will affect your opponent.
 Usually this will mean dealing damage, but some abilities instead impose conditions or something else unpleasant when they land.
 The amount of damage you deal is determined by multiplying your Impact by the Ability’s damage multiplier.